 Despite the glimpse of modern living, my mother carried some of her own old-world thoughts which she eventually shared.
-During my early dating years, mom’s initial advice reflected some of these archaic views.
-Once, I got old enough to think about love and long term relationships are when things got challenging.
-Defining the woman I wanted to be versus who I was supposed to boggled my mind.
+During my early dating years, my mom’s initial advice reflected some of these archaic views.
+Once, I got old enough to think about love and long-term relationships are when things got challenging.
+Defining the woman I wanted to be versus who I was supposed to boggle my mind.
 Last week in conversation, a particular piece of wisdom mom offered at youth came to mind.
 I was reminded of the topic during the particular chat.

 Nothing about my tale is uncommon, surely you have a few stories of your own.
-Ever have a moment where something in your brain just clicks?
+Ever had a moment where something in your brain clicked?
 In friendly conversation, while sharing anecdotes, a man in my presence uttered an old adage.
 It’s an idiom that has consistently irritated me through the years due to its antiquated message, ”Why buy the cow if you can get the milk for free?”

-We should own who we are and live out a life that is true to the things we hold dear, such as love, respect and trust not only for someone else but ourselves, too.
+We should own who we are and live out a life that is true to the things we hold dear, such as love, respect, and trust not only for someone else but for ourselves, too.
 My mother’s ways of thinking have evolved but not everyone will have the same growth.
-Long as you do not place your value in anyone else’s hands and make the best choices for yourself, the cow will never be free!
+As long as you do not place your value in anyone else’s hands and make the best choices for yourself, the cow will never be free!